Sir John Thomas Stanley, 6th Baronet

 Sir John Thomas Stanley, 6th Baronet FRSE FSA (26 March 1735 - 29 November 1807) was an 18/19th century British landowner and amateur scientist.

 Life

 He was born at Alderley Park on 26 March 1735, the eldest son of Sir Edward Stanley, 5th Baronet and his wife, Mary Ward.
 He succeeded to the baronetcy in August 1755 following the death of his father.

 He served in the Royal Court as Gentleman of the Privy Chamber to King George III.

-In 1789, he made a celebrated voyage to the Faroe Islands and Iceland with James Wright, Isaac Benners and John Baine, including the climbing of Mount Hekla.

-In 1789, he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers for the latter were Andrew Dalzell, Adam Smith, and James Hutton.

 He died on 29 November 1807.

 Family

 In 1763, he married Margaret Owen, daughter of Hugh Owen of Penrhos.

 He was father to John Thomas Stanley, 1st Baron Stanley of Alderley and Bishop Edward Stanley.
 His daughter, Margaretta Louisa Ann Stanley married General Sir Baldwin Leighton 6th Baronet.

 He was grandfather to Arthur Penrhyn Stanley, Dean of Westminster Abbey.
 He was also great-grandfather to Henry John Adeane, British barrister and MP.